HL7/fhir-gender-harmony/input/pagecontent/hl7v2genderharmony.md

 #### GenderHarmony\_Component – ID: 2.16.840.1.113883.9.282

 This profile component can be used in ANY message structure in ANY version, when data about gender identity, pronouns, a recorded Sex or a recorded gender, or sexual orientation and similar concepts need to be exchanged.
-It also supports the exchange of any necessary Sex Parameter for Clinical Use for the patient.
+It also supports the exchange of any necessary Sex Parameter for Clinical Use (SPCU) for the patient.

 #### Details for implementation